The Best Lemon Poppy Seed Sourdough Muffins

 Dry ingredients added to wet ingredients for Lemon Poppyseed Sourdough Muffins in a clear bowl.

-Step 3: In a separate bowl, combine the dry ingredients.
-Mix together the flour, baking powder poppy seeds, and salt.
-Add to the wet ingredients and whisk until just combined.
+Step 3: Add the flour, baking powder, poppy seeds, and salt to the wet ingredients and whisk until just combined.
 Do not over-mix.

 Batter added to muffin pan with liner for Lemon Poppyseed Sourdough Muffins.